HigherOrderCO/Kind/README.md

 - Complete CUDA / OpenCL evaluator

+- IPFS imports

+- Uncurrying of pretty-printed normal forms

-- IPFS imports, complete pretty-printing (so that printed proofs carry all dependencies, and you can just copypaste it), tests, documentation...
+- Including dependencies when pretty-printing (so you can copypaste proofs)

+- Tests

+- Documentation

 ## Disclaimer

 This is just a sneak peek.
 There are missing features and code certainly has bugs.
+Do not it use on rocket engines.